aws-samples/aws-saas-factory-eks-reference-architecture/README.md

     [https://www.YOURDOMAIN.com](https://www.YOURDOMAIN.com) - This is the "landing page" for your multi-tenant e-Commerce platform.
 From this page, customers can self-signup for a new account
     [https://admin.YOURDOMAIN.com](https://admin.YOURDOMAIN.com) - This is the "administration" page for your multi-tenant e-Commerce platform.
 From this page, your tenant administrator can view global statistics for the platform and onboard new tenants.
 In a normal application, this page would be behind some strict security.
 We've left this page entirely anonymous for demonstration purposes.

+## Cleanup

+Since AWS CDK was used to provision all of the required resources in this reference solution, cleaning up is relatively straightforwardf.
+CD in to the directory `aws-saas-factory-eks-reference-architecture` and then execute the command `cdk destroy --all`.

+Go to Cloud9 terminal and run the below commands:

+    ```
+    cd aws-saas-factory-eks-reference-architecture
+    cdk destroy --all
+    ```

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.